+By incorporating Pilates and these simple habits into your routine, you'll notice a huge difference in your balance, stability, and overall movement.
+Your ankles will thank you!
+So, let's give our ankles the attention they deserve.
+Step into a world of better balance and stability, and feel the ground beneath you!
 5/15/2023 Pilates for well-beingDo Pilates.
 It’s a twofer!
 Strengthen your body AND your mind.
 Contrology, now Pilates, was initially designed by Joseph Pilates to improve physical and mental health.
 Over the years, both anecdotal evidence and research have borne this out.
 Regular practice promotes strong, healthy bodies with balanced flexibility, strength, and muscle tone.
 You can achieve a flexible spine and a strong core.
 Improve your flexibility, dynamic balance, and muscular endurance.
 And, as you get older, you can benefit from relief for back pain, fall prevention, and overall quality of life and physical fitness (Fleming & Herring, 2018).
 Practitioners of Pilates are aware of its many benefits.
 Having experienced the method firsthand, practitioners provide ample anecdotal evidence of its impact on improved physical outcomes.
 They report feeling “taller,” more “flexible,” or “bendable,” “stronger,” “leaner,” and “energized”-- just to name a few.
 Indeed, Joseph Pilates stated, “In 10 sessions, you’ll feel the difference; in 20, you’ll see the difference; and in 30, you’ll have a new body.”
 Start practicing Pilates for a stronger body today.
 Pilates also improves mental health outcomes.
 People who practice regularly experience increased feelings of energy, self-efficacy, and overall mood.
 They may also have enhanced self-concept and sleep quality while experiencing decreased anxiety symptoms and fatigue.
 We realize these benefits by participating in an activity incorporating mindfulness and visualization.
 What ARE mindfulness and mindful movement?
 Mindfulness involves paying attention to the present moment without judgment or distraction.
 By focusing on your breathing, body movements, and thoughts, you can learn to stay present and avoid preoccupation with worries or negative emotions.
 Incorporating mindful movement into your daily routine can support your wellness.
 Research shows that it nurtures the mental health of healthy adults and those with anxiety and depression (Fleming & Herring, 2018).
 Mindful movement has been demonstrated to promote positive affect, attentiveness, vitality, and emotion while decreasing anxiety and depression (Tihanyi, Sagi, Csala, Tolnai, & Koteles,2016).
 How does visualization support mindful movement?
 Pilates teachers enhance your practice by using visualization to help you stay present and focused on your breath and body.
 Visualization involves using your imagination to create positive mental images, allowing you to feel more relaxed and confident as you become attuned to your body and develop an increased awareness of your body moving in space.
 The mindful movement component was highly regarded in a recent well-being program incorporating Pilates.
 Program members were people like you and me.
 They were teachers and parents and men and women.
 They cared for others while caring for themselves.
 They expressed some degree of overwhelm by balancing life’s many demands, especially those presented by COVID.
 They were former, current, and aspiring exercisers.
 They enjoyed doing Pilates.
 They liked exploring something new.
 Pilates made the members feel successful.
 Pilates helped relieve stress and increase personal feelings of strength and confidence.
 Members' reports of benefits from the program reflect the research and widely known benefits of Pilates.
 What are they saying?
 How did Pilates impact them?
 Some of the big ideas expressed by the program participants include the following:

 Joseph Pilates said, “The Pilates method of body conditioning is complete coordination of body, mind, and spirit.”
 Wait a minute, friends, it's a “threefer”!
 Are you ready to explore all Pilates offers for your body, mind, and spirit?
 Subscribe below to receive access to Uplift Pilates and Wellness’ Introduction to Pilates Series.
 Explore three videos to learn Pilates fundamentals and complete a beginner mat class. ![]() What if we could savor a compliment as well as we could savor a good bowl of ice cream, a piece of Godiva chocolate, or a ripe strawberry?
 When you receive praise—whether about your new outfit or an accomplishment at work- do you deflect it?
 Or do you savor it?
 To increase our well-being, we should get better at this.
 Here is why.
 We need to be able to celebrate ourselves to truly flourish.
 Accomplishment is one of the five elements of human flourishing, as outlined in Martin Seligman's well-being theory (PERMA).
 Feeling a sense of accomplishment contributes to developing positive well-being over time.
 The research contributes to this understanding.
 For example, developing achievement, a strong sense of purpose, and persistence help us improve at school and work.
 We are less likely to give up on tasks when we are confident that we have the necessary skills to be successful.
 Aligning a task to our sense of purpose increases our likelihood of completing it.
 Working towards a goal, especially one with personal value, and mastering an endeavor can give one a sense of accomplishment.
 These achievements can contribute to our well-being when we actively savor our successes and the acknowledgments we receive from others.
 Unfortunately, most of us could be better at acknowledging our accomplishments AND enjoying praise from others.
 In general, we tend toward the self-critical rather than the self-compassionate, toward negative self-talk rather than positive self-talk.
 Research indicates that when we are kind to ourselves, we feel more confident and view ourselves more positively.
 People who are kind to themselves, including acknowledging and receiving praise for their accomplishments, have increased motivation and improved productivity, relationships, and physical health.
 They are flourishing. ![]() One way to be kinder to ourselves and increase our well-being is to get better at receiving kudos, compliments, and praise so that we may savor our achievements.
 Like everything else, it is easier to do with a plan and practice.
 Here's how to do it—four easy steps.
 1. Thank the person for noticing.
 2. Appreciate their attention and intention.
 3. Look for good quality in the other person and return the compliment.
 4. Take the acknowledgment you are given as an opportunity to be grateful to your teachers.
 (Shetty, 2020).
 Thank the person for noticing.
 Appreciate their attention and intention.
 Making this a regular practice helps us to train our brains to shift to a positive mindset and overall improved well-being.
 Expressing gratitude leads to lasting changes in the brain's prefrontal cortex, known for attention, memory, and self-regulation.
 Look for a good quality in the other person and return the compliment.
 Turnabout is not only fair play but also good practice!
 Help nurture someone else's well-being by noticing one of their strengths or helpful contributions.
 Every time you give a compliment or share praise, it lights up the same area of the brain as when one receives cash—the reward system!
 Our brains are pre-wired to focus on the negative; giving and receiving compliments or praise creates the opportunity to retrain the brain to think more positively, which reduces stress and burnout.
 Take the acknowledgment you are given as an opportunity to be grateful to your teachers.
 This is an opportunity for you to reflect upon your strengths.
 What was your achievement?
 What went well?
 What allowed you to be successful?
 Who helped you to learn these skills?
 When we feel grateful, our brains release dopamine, a reward chemical that makes us want to feel that way again.
 This promotes gratitude as a habit.
 You are setting up the brain, a pattern-seeking device, to keep looking for things to be grateful for.
 Learn more about promoting your well-being overall and gratitude specifically by reading: Jay Shetty’s Think Like a Monk: Train Your Mind for Peace and Purpose Every Day, 2020., and Martin Seligman’s Flourish: A Visionary New Understanding of Happiness and Well-being, (2011).